TimeLineAnnotator/desktop/README.md

 - Automatic cut detection for video
 - Automatic beat detection for audio

+## Releases

+Releases can be found on: https://timelineannotator.com/downloads.html

 ## Documentation

 Documentation is almost non-existent at this point.
 After more of the core features get implemented some work will be put into that.